GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ### Usage

-In order to use the plugin, you first need to create a Consumer to associate one or more credentials to.
+In order to use the plugin, you first need to create a Consumer to associate one or more credentials with.
 The Consumer represents a developer using the final service/API.

 #### Create a Consumer